 RADIUS is a protocol commonly used to authenticate, authorize, and account for user access and actions.
-Acceptto offers a simple solution for adding multi-factor authentication (MFA) to OpenVPN via its Radius solution.
-This step by step integration instruction illustrates how to configure both OpenVPN Access Server and Acceptto appliance using RADIUS.
+Acceptto offers a simple Radius solution for adding multi-factor authentication (MFA) to OpenVPN.
+This step- by-step integration guide illustrates how to configure both the OpenVPN Access Server and Acceptto RADIUS MFA authentication solution.

 - A user with administrative privileges for the OpenVPN panel.

-- Enter your credential on OpenVPN client connect.
+Enter your credentials on OpenVPN client connect.
 You will receive a push notification on your It’sMe mobile application to authorize access to your OpenVPN server.

 If you require assistance, please email us at email@example.com

 Want to learn more about our MFA solutions?
 Contact our Professional Services for a Demo today.